lukoshkin/text2video/README.md

 The number of occurrences in the data subset for the corresponding objects is 57, 43, 9, 55.

-The generated videos are diverse (thanks to [zero-gradient penalty](https://arxiv.org/abs/1902.03984)) and about the same quality as the videos from the training data. **There are no tests conducted on the validation data.**
+The generated videos are diverse (thanks to [zero-gradient penalty](https://arxiv.org/abs/1902.03984)) and about the same quality as the videos from the training data.
+However, **there are no tests conducted on the validation data.** Regarding the gif below, since all the objects belong to the same category, only single-word conditioning (i.e., on the object) is used.
+Still, there are tools in the repository for encoding the whole sentence.

 <p align="center">
   <img src="example.gif" />